Harry Greene (television personality): Early life

-Henry Howard Greenhouse was born in Rhymney, near Caerphilly (then in Monmouthshire), to former Jack Greenhouse and his wife Una.
+Henry Howard Greenhouse was born in Rhymney, near Pontlottyn (then in Monmouthshire), to former Jack Greenhouse and his wife Una.
 His father, who had returned from fighting in World War I suffering from mustard gas poisoning, and mother were interested in the arts, poetry and music and regularly entertained at their home in Colenso Terrace.
 From aged 10, Greene would spend time at weekends with his uncle, a maintenance man and electrical engineer at Bargoed's Top Pit, who taught Greene to use tools properly.

 After passing the eleven-plus exam, he was accepted at Rhymney Grammar School, where in 1936 he won the National Eisteddfod under-17s prize for drawing.
 He was taught sport by Olympic swimmer C. B. Thomas, under whom Greene became a record-breaking runner at county level, a gifted rugby union player, and champion junior Welsh long jumper.

 Whilst training as an engineering draughtsman at Newport College of Art (now the University of South Wales) in 1939, he won a scholarship to study Architecture, Interior and Illustrative Design at Cardiff College of Art, with the final year at Cardiff University.
 However, due to the outbreak of World War II he had to delay starting the course, and was subsequently attached to REME as a draughtsman, working on a classified tank design for the Russian front.
 His father died from the effects of his earlier mustard gas poisoning in 1943.